How to Install Chkrootkit on Debian 12, 11, or 10

 • Lightweight and Portable: With its minimalistic design, Chkrootkit occupies little disk space and efficiently uses system resources.

-• Versatile Detection Methods: Chkrootkit utilizes various techniques, including signature analysis and behavior monitoring, to identify and flag potential rootkits effectively.
+• Versatile Detection Methods: Chkrootkit effectively identifies and flags potential rootkits using various techniques, including signature analysis and behavior monitoring.

 • Open Source: Being open-source, Chkrootkit invites community collaboration, resulting in a tool that is not only more secure but also consistently improved and updated.